-This recipe was inspired by one of my readers, who sent me a fabulous Mexican Bean Salad recipe.
-Thank you, Ellen!
-It’s perfect for entertaining because it’s festive and you can make it ahead of time — in fact, you should because it gets better and better the longer it sits.
-I made it last weekend when we had friends over for a cookout and everyone loved it.
+This recipe was inspired by one of my readers, Ellen Koh, who sent me a fabulous Mexican Bean Salad recipe.
+Over the years, it has become the most popular recipe on my site; it has been pinned over 800,000 times on Pinterest and called “Veggie Crack” because it’s so addictive!
+I love it for entertaining because it’s festive and you can make it ahead of time — in fact, you should because it gets better and better the longer it sits.
+Try serving it with my Grilled Tequila Lime Chicken and Cornbread Muffins.

-Black Bean Salad with Corn, Red Peppers, Avocado and Lime-Cilantro Vinaigrette
+Black Bean Salad with Corn, Red Peppers and Avocado in a Lime-Cilantro Vinaigrette

 - 2 15-ounce cans black beans, rinsed and drained